Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing: Distinguishability of Dressed and Bare PBHs

 where $x_F^\mathrm{max}$ is the Fresnel length at the lowest sensitive frequency of the GW detector, and $f_e$ is the GW frequency at the $x_F=x_E$ instance. $x_E$ is the Einstein radius of dPBH.

-The former condition \Eq{eq:idc1} approximately corresponds to requiring that weak diffraction is included in the measurement band.
-Since bGO alone could be able to provide some discrimination power, this is a conservative requirement that can be further improved in dedicated analyses.
+The former condition \Eq{eq:idc1} approximately corresponds to requiring that WD and bGO are included in the measurement band.
+Since the bGO effect outside the frequency range defined by \Eq{eq:idc1} is small but non-zero, it could provide some discrimination power; \Eq{eq:idc1} is a conservative requirement that can be further improved in dedicated analyses.
 The latter condition Eq.~\eqref{eq:idc2} approximately requires that the GW amplitude resolution in the weak diffraction plus bGO regime be better than $\sim10$\% level.
-This is approximately the scale of differences observed in \Fig{fig:diffraction}, which we also expect to be improved with a dedicated study.
+This is approximately the scale of differences observed in Fig.~2, which we also expect to be improved with a dedicated study.

-Within the region of the detectable lensing cross-section, we obtain the area of the region satisfying Eq.~\eqref{eq:idc1} and ~\eqref{eq:idc2}, which defines the distinction cross-section, similarly to the lensing cross-section.
-Subsequently, we compute associated distinction optical depths and distinction rates.
-The distinction rate divided by GW lensing rate is $P_\mathrm{WD+bGO}$.
+Within the region of the detectable lensing cross-section, we obtain the area of the region satisfying Eq.~\eqref{eq:idc1} and ~\eqref{eq:idc2}, which defines the discrimination cross-section, similarly to the lensing cross-section.
+Subsequently, we compute associated discrimination optical depths and discrimination rates.
+The discrimination rate divided by the lensing detection rate is the discrimination fraction of detectable lensing events.

-\Fig{fig:prob} of the main text shows the $P_\mathrm{WD+bGO}$ for CE(solid), ET(dashed), aLIGO A+(dotted), and aLIGO(dot-dashed).
-We find that $P_\mathrm{WD+bGO}$ sharply drops near $M_\mathrm{PBH}\sim \mathcal{O}(10-10^2)\, M_\odot$, where the Einstein radius of dPBH becomes comparable to the Fresnel lengths of GW spectrum.
+Fig.~4 of the main text shows the the discrimination fraction of detectable lensing events for Cosmic Explorer (CE, solid), Einstein Telescope(ET, dashed), aLIGO A+(dotted), and aLIGO(dot-dashed).
+We find that the discrimination fraction sharply drops near $M_\mathrm{PBH}\sim \mathcal{O}(10-10^2)\, M_\odot$, where the Einstein radius of dPBH becomes comparable to the Fresnel lengths of GW spectrum.
 Above this mass range, lensing signals containing only geometric optics signatures are more frequent due to the large Einstein radius.

+Figure \ref{fig:strain} shows a typical example of the lensed GW strain that satisfies our discrimination criteria.
+We assume a chirping GW originated from a $10 M_\odot$-$10 M_\odot$ BH binary at $z_s=0.4$.
+The noticeable discrepancy between dPBH and PBH in the low-frequency region is due to diffractive lensing.
+Its magnitude is far above the noise amplitudes of CE and ET, hence it is measurable in those detectors.
+In the high-frequency region where lensing is described by GO, the discrepancy is buried under the detector noise and does not contribute to discrimination.
+Although the GO regime does not have discrimination power, it is a useful feature for lensing detection. \Fig{fig:strain} shows that the difference between dPBH lensing and no lensing is comparable at both high and low frequencies, equally contributing to lensing detection.